dankuck/dankuck.github.io/_posts/2016-12-20-war-of-the-worlds.md

 layout: post
 title: "War of the Worlds Wouldn't Work"
 page_img_thumb: /assets/War_of_the_Worlds_shoot.jpg
-page_img_desc: "By Henrique Alvim Correa (H.G.
-Wells' "War of the Worlds") [Public domain], via Wikimedia Commons"
+page_img_desc: "By Henrique Alvim Correa"
 no_ad: 1
 draft: 1
 ---